Topological insulators and K-theory: Bulk-boundary correspondence

 \section{Bulk-boundary correspondence}

-In this section, we will focus on the bulk-boundary correspondence of a time reversal invariant topological insulator, which is an index map from a different point of view.
+In this section, we will focus on the bulk-boundary correspondence, which is a generalized index map in KK-theory.
 The bulk is the momentum space $X$ and the boundary will be identified as the fixed points of the time reversal symmetry.
-So at the level of K-theory, the bulk theory is modeled by the $KQ$ (or $KR$) theory of $X$, and the boundary theory is the $KSp$ (or $KO$) theory of $X^\tau$.
-Therefore the bulk-boundary correspondence is a map connecting $KR$-groups, which will be realized by an index map involving a $KKO$-cycle.
+So at the level of K-theory, the bulk theory is modeled by the $KQ$-theory of $X$, and the boundary theory is described by the $KO$-theory of $X^\tau$.
+Therefore the bulk-boundary correspondence is a map connecting $KR$ (or $KO$)-groups, which can be realized by a $KKR$ (or $KKO$)-cycle.

+The bulk-boundary correspondence of topological insulators is an active research area in mathematical physics, one can find many recent works in this field, for example \cite{ BKR16, GP13, K16, MT16} and many others.
+Here we take a slightly different approach and propose that the effective boundary of a topological insulator is described by the fixed points in the momentum space.